google-parfait/tensorflow-federated/docs/federated_core.md

 First, here are the categories of types that are conceptually similar to those found in existing mainstream languages:

-*   **Tensor types** (`tff.TensorType`).
+*   **Tensor types** (`federated_language.TensorType`).
 Just as in TensorFlow, these have `dtype` and `shape`.
 The only difference is that objects of this type are not limited to `tf.Tensor` instances in Python that represent outputs of TensorFlow ops in a TensorFlow graph, but may also include units of data that can be produced, e.g., as an output of a distributed aggregation protocol.
 Thus, the TFF tensor type is simply an abstract version of a concrete physical representation of such type in Python or TensorFlow.

     TFF's `TensorTypes` can be stricter in their (static) treatment of shapes than TensorFlow.
 For example, TFF's typesystem treats a tensor with unknown